 How Dog Food Processing Destroys Nutrition

-In case you don’t know, this is how kibble is manufactured.
+In case you don’t know, this is how kibble’s manufactured.

 The raw ingredients of kibble get mixed up in a giant grinder.
-Many of the foods that are added, such as the grains or meat meals, have already been heated and processed before they’re added to the kibble.
-Then the entire batch is heated and steamed again, then pushed through a giant screw called an extruder, where it’s once again heated, then it’s sent to an oven to dry where it’s once again heated.
+Many of the added foods get heated and processed before they’re added to the kibble.
+They then heat and steam the entire batch again.
+After that the kibble gets pushed through a giant screw called an extruder.
+While processed, it’s once again heated.
+Then it’s sent to an oven to dry where it’s once again heated.

-Then a coating with fats in it is sprayed on the food to coax your dog or cat into eating it.
+Then a coating with fats in it gets sprayed on the food to coax your dog or cat into eating it.
 It’s packaged and sent off to stores.

-It’s important to note that most of the ingredients in your dog’s kibble are heated and processed four times before they hit the bag.
+Most of the ingredients in your dog’s kibble get heated and processed four times before they hit the bag.

 Why does this matter?